SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 > 14.3.1 Average marine acidity (pH) measured at agreed suite of representative sampling stations

-The target is interpreted to cover research that focuses on minimising the impacts of ocean acidification (OA).
-We interpret "address" also as a term meaning to limit/combat, and consider research about improving resilience/reducing vulnerability to OA as relevant, as well as research about what decreases resilience.
+The target is interpreted to cover research that focuses on minimising the impacts of ocean acidification (OA), which includes research about what improves/reduces resilience/vulnerability to OA.
+We interpret "address" to mean that research about monitoring the impacts of OA is relevant too.
 Note that this is quite a strict interpretation - there is much research about understanding and documenting the effects of ocean acidification, but research about *reducing* these effects may be much less.
 The topic approach covers a wider interpretation.

 The general structure is *action + impacts + acidification*.